Microsoft-Web/HOL-MVC4ModelsAndDataAccess/HOL.md

 <a name="Exercise2" />
 ### Exercise 2: Adding a Database Using Code First ###

-In this exercise, you will learn how to use the Code First approach to add a database with the tables of the MusicStore application to consume its data.
+In this exercise, you will learn how to use the Code First approach to create a database with the tables of the MusicStore application, and how to access its data.

-Once adding the database and generating the model, you will make the proper adjustments in the StoreController to provide the View template with the data taken from the database instead of hardcoding it.
+Once the model is generated, you will modify the StoreController to provide the View template with the data taken from the database, instead of using hardcoded values.

-> **Note:** If you have completed Exercise 1 and have already worked with Database approach, you will now learn how to get the same results with a different process.
-Some tasks will be repeated with Exercise 1, so they are marked appropriately to make your reading easier.
-If you have not completed Exercise 1 but would like to learn the Code First approach, you can start from this exercise and get a full coverage of the topic.
+> **Note:** If you have completed Exercise 1 and have already worked with the Database First approach, you will now learn how to get the same results with a different process.
+The tasks that are in common with Exercise 1 have been marked to make your reading easier.
+>If you have not completed Exercise 1 but would like to learn the Code First approach, you can start from this exercise and get a full coverage of the topic.

 <a name="Ex2Task1" />
 #### Task 1 - Adding a Database ####